jmb6/ugoira-convert/readme.md

 Options:

 - `-u <STRING>`: Set user-agent.
 This should be a normal browser useragent.
-Be default it is `Mozilla/5.0 (X11; Linux x86_64; rv:91.0) Gecko/20100101 Firefox/91.0`.
+By default it is `Mozilla/5.0 (X11; Linux x86_64; rv:91.0) Gecko/20100101 Firefox/91.0`.
 Default libcurl user agent is blocked by Pixiv.
 - `-s <STRING>`: Set PHPSESSID cookie.
 Used for user authentication.
 (See R-18 works section).
 - `-fmt <STRING>`: Set the output format to convert to.
 Valid values are `webm` and `gif`.
 - `-meta <PATH>`: Path to an ugoira_meta.json file.
 If this is provided ugoira-convert will use this file directly instead of fetching it from Pixiv.
 The zip file containing the actual frames will still be fetched from Pixiv though unless `-zip` is also given.